litecart/litecart/STANDARD.md

 ## Naming of Variables and Elements

-  Simply use PECL styled naming with lowercases and underscores.
-Don't use CAPS, CamelCase or camelCase.
+  Name your variables and elements using lowercases and underscores (a.k.a. snake_case).
+Don't use CAPS, camelCase, or PascalCase.
   Don't make up abbreviations.
 Always use full words unless they are annoyingly long.
 Don't mix languages, use English only for code and comments.

   Incorrect: